Skip to main content

 Measuring Wait Times for Orthopedic Surgeries

-Priority levels and target wait times for orthopedic surgeries in Ontario are set by surgeons, specialists and health care administrators across the province, based on clinical evidence, to guide treatment decisions and to improve patient access and outcomes.
+Patients with emergency conditions (Priority 1) are seen immediately and are not included in wait times data.
+Priority levels 2, 3, and 4 are determined by surgeons, specialists, and other health care providers, based on clinical evidence, to guide treatment decisions and improve patient access and outcomes.

-Priority level of the patient's condition
+Priority level of patients’ condition

 Clinical description

-Target time* from patient’s first orthopedic appointment
+Target time* from patients’ first orthopedic appointment

 Target time** from decision to having orthopedic surgery